OmniWildcard/Omni-s_World/Readme_Files/ETC_Readme.md

 - **Question:** I added a mod to the list and now I'm getting constant CTD's.
 What do I do?
 	- **Answer:** Sadly if you modify the list yourself what support I can offer is extremely limited, especially if it's a hard-incompatibility.
 But submit a ticket on Discord and if it's something I can help with I'll do what I can to remedy the issue.
+- **Question:** My animations are locking up and freezing me in place.
+What do I do?
+  	- **Answer:** Exit the game and re-run Nemesis.
+This should fix the issue and if it doesn't submit a ticket on the Discord server for further support.